qiboteam/qibo/examples/qcnn_classifier/README.md

 testcircuit = test._circuit
 testcircuit.draw()
 ```
-draw() is to plot the circuit to see how it is constructed.
+draw() is used to visualize the circuit construction.

 Initialize model parameters:
 ```